resham04/Go-Train-Schedule-App/README.md

    - 500 incase there is an error thrown by API
    - 404 if not found
    - 200 GET API success
-6. Memory cache concept ahs been added to avoid hitting the api for repoeated request
+6. Memory cache concept has been added to avoid hitting the api for repoeated request
 7. Handle various scenarios related to 12hr and 24hr format inputs for simplicity

 <a name="improve"></a>